-I Press and release one time to initiate vehicle locator.
+Press and release one time to initiate vehicle locator.
 The exterior lamps flash and the horn chirps three times.
-Press and hold I for at least three seconds to sound the panic alarm.
-The horn sounds and the turn signals flash for

-30 seconds, or until \gg is pressed again, or the key is placed in the ignition and turned to ON/RUN.
+Press and hold for at least three seconds to sound the panic alarm.
+The horn sounds and the turn signals flash for 30 seconds, or until is pressed again, or the key is placed in the ignition and turned on.

-Programming Transmitters to the Vehicle
+Programming Keys to the Vehicle

-Only RKE transmitters programmed to this vehicle will work.
-If a transmitter is lost or stolen, a replacement can be purchased and programmed through your dealer.
-When the replacement transmitter is programmed to this vehicle, all remaining transmitters must also be reprogrammed.
-Any lost or stolen transmitters will no longer work once the new transmitter is programmed.
-See your dealer to have new transmitters programmed.
+Only keys programmed to this vehicle will work.
+If a key is lost or stolen, a replacement can be purchased and programmed through your dealer.
+When the replacement key is programmed to this vehicle, all remaining keys must also be reprogrammed.
+Any lost or stolen keys will no longer work once the new key is programmed.

-Programming with a Recognized Transmitter
+Programming with Two Recognized Keys